rachmanj/dds-laravel/docs/distribution-workflow-guidelines.md

 -   **Eager Loading**: Prevents N+1 query problems
 -   **Caching Strategy**: Leverages existing caching mechanisms
 -   **Scalability**: Handles large numbers of distributions efficiently

+## 📝 **Document Discrepancy Handling**

+### **Types of Document Discrepancies**

+1. **Missing Documents**: Documents included in distribution but not found upon receipt
+2. **Damaged Documents**: Documents that arrive in unusable or illegible condition
+3. **Incomplete Documents**: Documents missing pages or required information
+4. **Wrong Documents**: Documents incorrectly included in a distribution

+### **Receiver Workflow for Discrepancies**

+1. **Receive Distribution**: Acknowledge receipt of the physical documents
+2. **Document Discrepancies**: During verification, mark documents as:
+    - Verified: Present and in good condition
+    - Missing: Not found in the package
+    - Damaged: Present but in unusable condition
+3. **Add Detailed Notes**: Document the specific issues with each problematic document
+4. **Flag Distribution**: Check "Distribution has discrepancies" option
+5. **Complete with Discrepancies**: Finalize the distribution with discrepancy status

+### **Sender Workflow for Handling Discrepancies**

+1. **Review Discrepancy Report**: Examine which documents had issues
+2. **Create Replacement Documents**:
+    - Use original document number with "R" suffix (e.g., "DOC-001R")
+    - Include all original information
+    - Reference original document in remarks
+3. **Create Replacement Distribution**:
+    - Use "Urgent" distribution type
+    - Reference original distribution number
+    - Include only replacement documents
+4. **Process Normally**: Verify, send, and track the replacement distribution

+### **Best Practices**

+1. **Act Promptly**: Address discrepancies as soon as they are reported
+2. **Document Everything**: Add detailed notes at each step
+3. **Clear Communication**: Use notes field to communicate between departments
+4. **Use Reference Numbers**: Always reference original documents and distributions
+5. **Follow Up**: Ensure replacement documents are received and verified

 ## 📊 **Business Benefits**